pzhao12test5/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   includeJsr303Annotations = false

   // The type of input documents that will be read.
 Supported values:
-  //  - jsonschema (schema documents, containing formal rules that describe the structure of JSON data)
+  //  - jsonschema (schema documents, containing formal rules that describe the structure of json data)
-  //  - json (documents that represent an example of the kind of JSON data that the generated Java types
+  //  - json (documents that represent an example of the kind of json data that the generated Java types
-  //          will be mapped to)
-  //  - yamlschema (JSON schema documents, represented as YAML)
-  //  - yaml (documents that represent an example of the kind of YAML (or JSON) data that the generated Java types
   //          will be mapped to) sourceType = 'jsonschema'